Discover the Great Outdoors: 27 Epic Road Trips From Tulsa

 7. Natural Falls State Park

-If you’re up for chasing waterfalls in Oklahoma on a fun road trip, be sure to stop at Natural Falls State Park.
+If you’re up for chasing waterfalls on a road trip in Oklahoma, be sure to stop at Natural Falls State Park.
+Dripping Springs is a 77-foot waterfall tucked away.

 8. Joseph H. Williams Tallgrass Prairie Preserve

 Oklahoma is home to one of the largest tallgrass prairies on the planet.
-For an easy road trip from Tulsa, drive the dirt road through the Tallgrass Prairie Preserve with a herd of 2,500 free-ranging bison and over 40,000 acres of protected prairie land.
+For an easy road trip from Tulsa, drive the dirt road through the Tallgrass Prairie Preserve, which has a herd of 2,500 free-ranging bison and over 40,000 acres of protected prairie land.

-There are two great trails to trek near the Visitor Center – check out the Prairie Earth Trail and Nature Trail.
-Hikers will experience solitude as they trek along the tall grass and through the woods close to a meandering creek.
+There are two great trails near the Visitor Center—check out the Prairie Earth Trail and connecting Nature Trail.
+My favorite part about hiking here is the solitude and peace of the prairie.

 9. The Pioneer Woman Mercantile

-If taking a road trip from Tulsa to the Tallgrass Prairie Preserve, be sure to stop in Pawhuska at The Pioneer Woman Mercantile, made famous by food blogger Ree Drummond.
+If you are taking a road trip to the Tallgrass Prairie Preserve, be sure to stop in Pawhuska at The Pioneer Woman Mercantile, which food blogger Ree Drummond made famous.

-“The Merc” has a coffee shop, a restaurant, and a super fun country cooking store!
-Pawhuska is a cute little town to walk around as well.
-You’ll love visiting.
+“The Merc” has a coffee shop, a restaurant, and a super fun country cooking store.
+Pawhuska is also a cute little town to walk around.
+I love visiting.

 10. Bluestem Falls